 This course provides a transition from arithmetic to algebra.
 Algebraic concepts are introduced through traditional arithmetic topics including whole numbers, fractions, decimals, percent's, geometric formulas, ratio and proportions, and signed numbers.
 Unit conversion and basic data analysis will also be studied.
-A grade of "C" or higher prepares the student to take MATH 320 or MATH 342.
+A grade of "C" or higher prepares the student to take MATH 320, MATH 342, MATH 350, TECM 1341, or TECM 1349.
 Credit for this course is not transferable.